harleypig/dotvim/docs/coc-ale-setup.md

 #### Settings for CoC.vim

-#### Settings for ALE

-The ALE settings in the `.vim/pack/settings/start/settings/plugin/ale.vim` file are grouped to optimize the plugin's behavior and integration with CoC.
-LSP features are disabled to prevent conflicts with CoC's LSP capabilities.
-Linters are not run automatically and must be explicitly defined, which allows for more controlled linting behavior.
-Linting upon leaving insert mode or when text changes is turned off to minimize distractions.
-Virtual text for inline error messages is disabled for a cleaner editing interface, while automatic fixing on file save is enabled to ensure code quality.
-ALE fixers are set up to clean up whitespace and other formatting issues across various file types, and a key mapping is provided for triggering fixes manually.
-These settings collectively aim to streamline the development workflow within Vim.
 The `coc.vim` file configures key mappings and behaviors for using CoC (Conquer of Completion) effectively within Vim.
 Here's a breakdown of the
 settings: